espocrm/documentation/user-guide/sales-management.md

 By utilizing [Workflows](https://github.com/espocrm/documentation/blob/master/administration/workflows.md) administrator can set up the system to apply a specific assignment rule to new leads, i.e. Round-Robin and Least-Busy rules.
 For more complex business flows it's recommended to utilize [BPM tool](https://github.com/espocrm/documentation/blob/master/administration/bpm.md).

-To prevent overlooking of new leads users can add Lead entity type to the Global Auto-follow list at Preferences.
+To prevent overlooking of new leads, users can add Lead entity type to the Global Auto-follow list at Preferences.
 Then they will automatically follow every new lead.

 ## Opportunities